slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-2/packetizer_raw_output.md

 **Fix Direction:**

 Modify Section 2 to clearly state that both the altered Decision Process and the optional attribute suppression apply only to BGP-LS-SPF NLRI, ensuring that other BGP SAFIs retain standard RFC4271 behavior.

 ---

-## Report 2: 9815-2-2

-**Label:** Interaction between suppression of optional attributes and SPF algorithm handling

-**Bug Type:** None

-**Explanation:**

-There is a potential for misinterpretation because Section 2 advises that optional path attributes SHOULD NOT be advertised, yet Section 6.1 explains that certain attributes are preserved for loop detection even while being ignored by the SPF computation.

-**Justification:**

-- Section 2 instructs that, absent explicit specification, optional attributes should be suppressed in the context of BGP SPF.
-- Section 6.1 clarifies that attributes like ORIGIN, MULTI_EXIT_DISC, and LOCAL_PREF are ignored by the SPF algorithm but still propagated for base BGP functions, potentially causing confusion about their handling.

-**Evidence Snippets:**

-- **E6:**

-  Unless explicitly specified in the context of BGP SPF, all optional path attributes SHOULD NOT be advertised.
-If received, all path attributes MUST be accepted, validated, and propagated consistently with the BGP protocol [RFC4271], even if not needed by BGP SPF.
-(Section 2)

-- **E7:**

-  As a result, any other BGP attributes that would influence the BGP Decision Process defined in [RFC4271] including ORIGIN, MULTI_EXIT_DISC, and LOCAL_PREF attributes are ignored by the SPF algorithm. … The AS_PATH and AS4_PATH attributes … are preserved and used for loop detection [RFC4271].
-They are ignored during the SPF computation for BGP-LS-SPF NLRIs.
-(Section 6.1)

-**Evidence Summary:**

-- (E6) Section 2 advises suppression of optional attributes in the BGP SPF context.
-- (E7) Section 6.1 describes that while some attributes are ignored in SPF computation, they must still be accepted and propagated.

-**Fix Direction:**

-Clarify in the text that the suppression of advertising optional attributes applies specifically to the creation of BGP-LS-SPF updates, while their acceptance and propagation—as well as their treatment in SPF computations—follow separate, defined rules.

----